Skip to content

 client = WhyHow(api_key=<your WhyHow API key>, base_url="https://api.whyhow.ai")

-Option 1 - Create the Knowledge Graph from a schema
+Create Knowledge Graph from triples

-# workspace = client.workspaces.get(workspace_id="<workspace_id>")
+workspace = client.workspaces.create(name="Companies")

 )